loopstick/Mechatronics-CCA-Spring-2018/README.md

 		- Debouncing
 		- Counting and modulo
 		- Debugging
+	- Arduino/Processing communication
+		- Send value from Arduino to Processing
 	- Construction techniques, esp.
 		- soldering to components
 		- solid/stranded wire
+	- Shields again
-	- Arduino/Processing communication
+	- Fritzing, Othermill
-		- Send value from Arduino to Processing
 	- Basic electronics
 		- Accepting that some things take longer to learn than we have time for
 	- How to read a datasheet
-	- Shields again
 	- Wifi, Bluetooth, XBee, and other
-	- Fritzing, Othermill
 - Hands-on activity
+	- Sensor (accelerometer, sound) and LCD display
+		- sensors
+		- complex program
+		- combining examples
+		- functions
 	- Smoothing [tutorial](https://www.arduino.cc/en/tutorial/smoothing)
 	- Test equipment
 		- Use DMM to measure voltage from potentiometer